 Courtney E. Rydel

 I hold an M.A. and Ph.D. in English from the University of Pennsylvania (Ph.D.
 2012, M.A.
-2008), with certificates from the Center for Teaching and Learning and a certificate in Gender, Sexuality and Women’s Studies.
+2008), with a pedagogy certificate from the Center for Teaching and Learning and a certificate in Gender, Sexuality and Women’s Studies.
 I earned my B.A. in English, summa cum laude, with minors in Creative Writing and Classics from The College of New Jersey (2006).

-With Jennie Carr, professor in Biology, we’re engaged in an ongoing project on medieval birds, specifically how medieval conceptions of birds compare to modern-day scientific knowledge.
-We’ve discovered that poetry, specifically Chaucer’s Parliament of Fowls, incorporates more accurate observations of bird behavior than the supposed “expert” sources at the time.
+With Jennie Carr, professor in Biology, I’m engaged in an ongoing project on medieval birds, specifically how medieval conceptions of birds compare to modern-day scientific knowledge.
+We have discovered that poetry, specifically Chaucer’s Parliament of Fowls, incorporates more accurate observations of bird behavior than the supposed “expert” sources at the time.
 We have given a joint talk on this research, and had an interactive gallery exhibit at the Sandbox gallery in Chestertown.

 Recently I was interviewed for a documentary on “Deadly Journeys of the Apostles” that aired on the National Geographic Channel in the United States as well as being seen worldwide.
 This interview built on my expertise on the Legenda aurea or Golden Legend, a thirteenth-century collection of saints’ lives, as well as the teaching I do in the Bible as Literature class.

-I have heard from viewers in Argentina, Belarus, Bolivia, Brazil, Bulgaria, Canada, Chile, Columbia, Costa Rica, Dominican Republic, England, Germany, Greece, Guatemala, El Salvador, Indonesia, Ireland, Italy, Israel, Liberia, Malaysia, Mexico, Peru, the Philippines, Slovenia, Scotland, South Africa, South Korea, Spain, Venezuela, Uruguay, the United States, Yugoslavia, and Zimbabwe (34 countries).
+I have heard from viewers in Argentina, Belarus, Belgium, Bolivia, Brazil, Bulgaria, Canada, Chile, Columbia, Costa Rica, Dominican Republic, England, Germany, Greece, Guatemala, El Salvador, France, Indonesia, Ireland, Italy, Israel, Kenya, Liberia, Malaysia, Mexico, Pakistan, Peru, the Philippines, Slovenia, Scotland, South Africa, South Korea, Spain, Venezuela, Uruguay, the United States, Yugoslavia, and Zimbabwe (38 countries).

 My current book project traces the British reception and translation of the Golden Legend, a collection of saints’ lives that became one of the most popular medieval books.
 This understudied text contributed in important ways to models of gendered behavior and women’s piety, to the history of biblical translation and publishing, and to the development of authorial identity and tradition in English literature.
 This is the first study to give a sustained consideration to the English translations of the Golden Legend together, and to explore the role of women and gender specifically in the Golden Legend.

-“The Collaborative Medievalist,” forthcoming in The Ballad of the Lone Medievalist essay collection, published by punctum books, Summer 2017.
+“The Collaborative Medievalist,” in The Ballad of the Lone Medievalist, edited by Kisha J. Tracy and John Sexton, punctum books, May 2018.

 “Inventing a Male Writer in Mechtild von Hackeborn’s Booke of Gostlye Grace,” Journal of Medieval Religious Cultures, 40.2 (Winter 2014): 192-216.